decaf-dev/vaultexplorer.com/docs/settings.md

 ### License key

 A license key is used to activate [premium features](/docs/premium/) on a device.
-Once you use a license key for a vault, you will have premium features activated on any other vaults that you use on the same device.
+Once you use a license key for a vault, premium features will be enabled on any other vaults that you use on the same device.

 :::info
 If you use Obsidian sync, you will need to enter your license key on each device